-But given the intense public and media scrutiny Hewitt endured in 2007, when photographs of her in a bikini while vacationing in Hawaii surfaced and lead to criticism and mean headlines, leading to a People magazine cover with the headline "Stop Calling Me Fat!"
+But given the intense public and media scrutiny Hewitt endured in 2007, when photographs of her in a bikini while vacationing in Hawaii surfaced and lead to criticism and mean headlines, you can understand her feeling the need to speak out.

-Throughout her various roles and "scandals," Hewitt has always maintained a unique relatability, and her presence on Instagram has made her even more accessible.
+Throughout her various roles and "scandals," Hewitt has always maintained a unique relatability, and her presence on Instagram has made her even more accessible, trolls be damned.

 And the day before turning 40, she posted a meme on Instagram that read, "Not only did I fall off the diet wagon, I dragged it into the woods, set it on fire, and used the insurance money to buy cupcakes."
 Her caption?
 "Oh my gosh I spit coffee and laughed so hard when @nicoleburkeadsent this to me.
 We have all been in that place.
 So funny. #lastdayofmythirties."

-While Hewitt has lived a mostly quiet life, she's never really gone away from the cameras...it's fair to say she's actually been there all along, basking in the refrigerator light over the spotlight, heading into her '40s with an arsenal of heartfelt memes and hashtags to embrace the next chapter of her life.
+While Hewitt has lived a mostly quiet life, she's never really gone away from the cameras...it's fair to say she's actually been there all along, basking in the refrigerator light rather than the spotlight and heading into the future with an arsenal of humorous memes, frivolous filters and heartfelt hashtags.

 9-1-1 airs Mondays at 9 p.m. on Fox.